Mulan (2020 film): Filming in Xinjiang

-Lack of diversity in production team
+Lack of East Asians in production team

-There was criticism over having a production team largely composed of people of non-Asian/Chinese descent, such as for the roles of director, costume designer, and screenwriter.

-Disney received some criticism for not hiring an Asian director.
-In a February 2020 interview with The Hollywood Reporter, director Niki Caro responded to the criticism by saying "Although it's a critically important Chinese story and it's set in Chinese culture and history, there is another culture at play here, which is the culture of Disney, and that the director, whoever they were, needed to be able to handle both — and here I am."
-In an August 2020 interview with Film School Rejects, Caro responded further to the criticism, saying "Firstly, I resist the idea that you tell somebody who can tell what story.
+Disney was criticized because Mulan's production team was largely composed of people who were neither of Chinese descent nor otherwise Asian.
+This included the costume designer and screenwriter, but Disney received particular criticism for not hiring an Asian director.
+In a February 2020 interview with The Hollywood Reporter, Caro responded, "Although it's a critically important Chinese story and it's set in Chinese culture and history, there is another culture at play here, which is the culture of Disney, and that the director, whoever they were, needed to be able to handle both—and here I am."
+In an August 2020 interview with Film School Rejects, Caro added, "Firstly, I resist the idea that you tell somebody who can tell what story.
 That sounds a little bit like censorship to me.
 An artist will express themselves, and the burden of responsibility is on the art.
-That will be judged — and should be judged.
+That will be judged—and should be judged.
 The other side of it is that more diverse people need to be allowed to tell stories.
 That's what it comes down to.
 The people who are hired for all kinds of stories need to be more diverse.
 It can't just be white people being hired to make movies, no matter what the subject matter is.
 Our culture is going to be richer for the more diversity there is, and the art, the movies, the television, it will be better.
 The more this conversation is being had, the more that diverse artists are given opportunities."